 American Association of Equine Practitioners

 Dr. David Pitkin started Cross County Veterinary Service as a large animal ambulatory practice, in the spring of 1991.
 Over the years the practice has evolved into a full service small animal practice.
 He continues to make farm calls to see local horses and cows.

-When not at work, Dr. Pitkin enjoys time at home with his dog Jaxon, cycling and studying military history.
+When not at work, Dr. Pitkin enjoys cycling, running, studying military history and enjoying time with his rescue dog Jaxon, his daughter, son and granddaughter.
 If you ever attend a local high school football or basketball game you might see him in a black and white striped shirt.
 For the past 40 years, Dr. Pitkin has been an OHSAA licensed football and basketball official.